KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 title: "Understanding Sass lists"
 ---

 > **Edit (2015/05/28):** After realising this article ranks up incredibly high on *Sass* Google searches, I come back to it to clear a few things up.
-Deletions are lined-through, addition are in italic.
+Deletions are lined-through, additions are in italic.

 Lists have to be the most complicated and vicious thing in the whole Sass language.
 The main problem with lists -if a problem it is- is that the syntax is way too permissive.
 You can do pretty much whatever you want.